wp-plugins/ik-facebook/readme.txt

 3. [Click here](http://iksocialpro.com/installation-usage-instructions/configuration-options-and-instructions/ "Configuration Options and Instructions") for information on how to configure the plugin.

 = Outputting the Facebook Feed =
-* To output the custome Facebook Feed, place `[ik_fb_feed colorscheme="light or dark" use_thumb="true or false" width="250" num_posts="5" id="123456789"]` in the body of a post, or use the Appearance section to add the The IK Facebook Plugin Widget to your Widgets area.
-If 'use_thumb' is set to true, the value of 'width' will be ignored.
-If 'use_thumb' or 'width' are not set, the values from the Options page will be used.
+* To output the custom Facebook Feed, place `[ik_fb_feed colorscheme="light" use_thumb="true" width="250" num_posts="5" id="123456789"]` in the body of a post, or use the Appearance section to add the The IK Facebook Plugin Widget to your Widgets area.
+Valid choices for colorscheme are "light" and "dark"  If 'use_thumb' is set to true, the value of 'width' will be ignored.
+If 'use_thumb' or 'width’ is not set, the values from the Options page will be used.
 If id is not set, the shortcode will use the Page ID from your Settings page.
 All of the options on the widget will use the defaults, drawn from the Settings page, if they aren't passed via the widget.
 * You can also use the function `ik_fb_display_feed($colorscheme,$use_thumb,$width)` to display the custom facebook feed in your theme.

 = Outputting the Facebook Like Button =
-* To output the Like Button, place `[ik_fb_like_button url="http://some_url" height"desired_iframe_height" colorscheme="light or dark"]` in the body of a post.
+* To output the Like Button, place `[ik_fb_like_button url="http://some_url" height="desired_iframe_height" colorscheme="light"]` in the body of a post.
+Valid choices for colorscheme are "light" and "dark".
 * You can also use the function `ik_fb_display_like_button($url_to_like,$height_of_iframe,$colorscheme)` to output a like button in your theme.

 = Outputting a Facebook Photo Gallery =
-* To output a Photo Gallery, place `[ik_fb_gallery id="539627829386059" size="130x73" title="Hello World!"]` in the body of a post.
+* To output a Photo Gallery, place `[ik_fb_gallery id="539627829386059" num_photos="25" size="130x73" title="Hello World!"]` in the body of a post.
 If no size is passed, it will default to 320 x 180.
 Size options are 2048x1152, 960x540, 720x405, 600x337, 480x270, 320x180, and 130x73.
+If num_photos is not passed, the Gallery will default to the amount set on the Dashboard - if no amount is set there, it will display up to 25 photos.
 The ID number is found by looking at the URL of the link to the Album on Facebook.

 == Frequently Asked Questions ==